alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-088/day-88-1-egw.md

 ---
-title: EGW Reading
+title: The Law Given to Israel PP 303-305a
-subtitle: The Law Given to Israel PP 303-305a
+subtitle: EGW Reading
 ---

-Chapter 27—The Law Given to Israel
+### Chapter 27—The Law Given to Israel

 This chapter is based on Exodus 19 to 24.